CASL-CLF Clinical Hepatology Fellowship Guidelines

 - Letter of Departmental Support – Letter should be provided from the Department or Program Chair of the proposed training institution, describing the commitment of institutional resources, support and environment to the applicant and supervisor (1 page)

-- Letters of Reference – Letter from two (2) physicians well acquainted with the abilities of applicant.
+- Letters of Reference (2) – Letters of Reference from two (2) physicians well acquainted with the abilities of applicant

-The fellow’s host institutional accounting office must submit a statement of expenditures related to the fellowship within 60 days of the end of the fellowship.
+The fellow’s host institution accounting office must submit a statement of expenditures related to the fellowship within 60 days of the end of the fellowship.

 An interim progress report must be submitted by fellowship holders 6 months after the start date of the fellowship to the Canadian Association for the Study of the Liver (CASL).